Bassa Nge people: Masquerades

-GOMBERE
+Gombere

 This appears originally to be identified with Christian social music and introduced to kim BassaNge in the later part of 1920’s, it started from Kpata and Ecewu communities and later spread through the land.
 It is a musical instrument consisting of various sizes of drums which is sat upon, a lead artist supply the music.

-DRESSING
+Dressing

 Bassa-nge is a tribe that is found in Kogi State.
 The traditional holder of the Bassa-nge is called the Stay Bassa-nge.
 He has his royal throne dominant in Gboloko.The tribe can be traced historically to the Nupe Tribe.
 History has it that they were formerly one with Nupe.
 Their cultural attire has blue, white and green colours.

 Here are some photos of their cultural attire.